 Sports Derek Jeter at U.S. Open for Caroline Wozniacki's match Derek Jeter watched Caroline Wozniacki's match on Day Two of the 2015 US Open at the USTA Billie Jean King National Tennis Center on September 1, 2015.
 Photo Credit: Getty Images By NICK KLOPSIS @nickklopsis September 1, 2015 2:33 PM Print Share fbShare Tweet Email Caroline Wozniacki had a special guest in attendance at the U.S. Open on Tuesday.
 Derek Jeter was in the stands for Wozniacki's first-round match against Jamie Loeb inside Arthur Ashe Stadium at the USTA Bilie Jean King National Tennis Center.
 The retired Yankees shortstop was shown on the stadium's Jumbotron before the end of the first set and received a loud cheer from the fans in attendance as Jay Z's "Empire State of Mind" played in the background.
 After Wozniacki won the first set, 6-2, stadium security whisked Jeter away to a private suite as fans followed and snapped photos.
 Jeter declined to speak with reporters before entering the suite.
 Jeter retired from the Yankees last season.
 Shortly after retiring, he founded a The Players' Tribune, a website where athletes can share first-person thoughts and stories.
 Wozniacki made her debut post for the site as a senior editor on Monday.
 By NICK KLOPSIS @nickklopsis Nick Klopsis is Newsday.com's sports editor.
 He often can be found studying NFL and college football film for his latest draft breakdown.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.